cogent3/cogent3/doc/examples/unrestricted_nucleotide.rst

     >>> print tr
     (human,macaque,chimp)root;

-We now construct the parameter controller with each predicate constant across the tree, and get the likelihood function calculator.
+We now construct the parameter controller with each predicate constant across the tree, get the likelihood function calculator and optimise the function.

 .. doctest::